woxcab/vkrss/README.md

 * Optionally [HTML formatting](#eng-html) of RSS item description: links, images, line breaks [enabled by default].
 * HTTPS, SOCKS4, SOCKS4A or SOCKS5 [proxy usage](#eng-proxy) is available.
+* Each feed item has author name (post signer/publisher or source post signer/publisher if copied post is the repost).

 ## Requirements